mmbman/Katagiri/1979-06-14-Fukanzazengi-Talk-6.md

 #### 21:38

-I already told you a few stories so far, and [Dogen](glossary#dogen) gives lots of examples, but he didn’t explain concretely about each story.
+I already told you a few stories so far.
+[Dogen](glossary#dogen) gives lots of examples, but he didn’t explain concretely about each story.
 But the few stories I told you really [imply very well] the meaning of [shikantaza](glossary#shikantaza), \[which is] zazen based on body and mind dropping off.

-And then he says here [in Fukanzazengi]:
+[Dogen] says [in Fukanzazengi]:

 > In addition, the bringing about of enlightenment by the opportunity provided by a finger, a banner, a needle, or a mallet, and the effecting of realization with the aid of a hosu (that is, a whisk), a fist, a staff, or a shout...